 A better option.

 New methods of drug and alcohol treatment are changing that.
 If you or a loved one now suffers from substance misuse and either needs immediate help or wants to stop the issue before it gets worse, there are options for you.
-Help Me Stop’s groundbreaking onsite Dayhab programme in West London starts at just £2,500 for 5 weeks and offers inclusive and accessible aftercare and family support options to minimise the risk of relapse and to maximise the support of the friends and loved ones so important to long-term success.
+Help Me Stop’s groundbreaking onsite Dayhab programme in London and Winchester is the most affordable option for intensive addiction treatment in the UK.
+Alongside intensive group and one-to-one psychotherapy, it offers inclusive and accessible aftercare and family support options to minimise the risk of relapse and to maximise the support of the friends and loved ones so important to long-term success.
 Treatment can also be spread over 6, 7,8, 9 or even 10 weeks.

-Our effective online Digital Dayhab programme is even more affordable and accessible, being £1,750 for a 4-week programme available in the day or for 6 weeks if undertaken in the evenings.
-It’s an excellent choice for adults who can’t get to our centre in London or who want to undertake treatment from the comfort of their home or office.
+Our effective Online Rehab programme is even more affordable and accessible.
+It’s an excellent choice for adults who can’t get to our centres in London or Winchester, or who want to undertake treatment from the comfort of their home or office.
 The mixture of personal and group therapy sessions is exactly as you’d find at our centre in London and is structured according to an initial psychological assessment and delivered by specialist addiction therapists.

 Does online treatment work?
 Absolutely.
 Our successful completers are a testament to this and back up the findings from institutions like Yale University and The American Journal of Psychiatry.

 Fix your issue before it hurts you more.

 You or a loved one don’t have to wait until you hit rock bottom to get help.
 In fact, it is much easier to address the problem sooner than later.
 Drug and alcohol treatment is for anyone who is incapable of controlling and managing their use of drugs and alcohol – however severe that use may be.
 If you or a loved one are struggling with substances, please call us to discuss the issue on 0208 191 9191 or get in touch via email.